keploy/keploy/README.md

 [![License](.github/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # Keploy
 Keploy is a no-code testing platform that generates tests from API calls.

-It captures the external dependency network calls (like database queries, internal/external services) for each request to replay them (including writes/mutations!) later during testing.

-Developers can use keploy alongside their favorite unit testing framework to save time writing testcases.
+It converts API calls into testcases.
+Mocks are automatically generated with the actual request/responses.

-## Coolest features
+## Features
 * **Generates test cases** from API calls.
 Say B-Bye! to writing unit and API test cases.
 * **Automatically mock** network/external dependencies with correct responses.
 No more manually writing mocks for dependencies like DBs, internal services, or third party services like twilio, shopify or stripe.
 * **Safely replay writes** or mutations by capturing from local or other environments.
 Idempotency guarantees are also not required in the application.
 Multiple Read after write operations can be replicated automatically too.